javaplus/MadScientist/lessons/assembly/head.md

 ### Eye Installation

-Check the following GIF for installation alignment:
+This gif shows how to align the eyes for installation:

 <img src="/lessons/images/assembly/left_eye_install.gif" alt="animated image of left eye installation" width=300>